forthright-engineer/write-book/README.md

 ## ❕ Notice

 Please do not use this to attempt to write in the style of another author or to write fiction.
-This tool was generate to write documentaiton for information technology tools.
+This tool was created to write documentaiton for information technology tools.
 Use at your own risk.

 ## Setup